 How do you lower the side for nighttime feeds, and how easy is it to do?

 The side is lowered by unzipping the upholstery around the top bar pushing in the buttons either side and pulling the top bar down.
-In bedside mode, the side is already lowered giving easy access for night-time feeds.
+You can leave the side partly down when using in bedside mode, the side is already lowered giving easy access for night-time feeds.
 When used as a stand-alone crib it is quicker to just lift baby out for night time feeds.

 Can the Tutti Bambini Cozee Air be used as a standalone as well as for co-sleeping?

 Yes, it can be used as standalone by leaving the side up or as a co-sleeping crib when attached to the bed.